What is a Gasket?

 How to Select a Gasket?
 Gasket Selection

-The gasket material selected should be one which is not adversely affected physically or chemically by the service conditions.
+The gasket material selected should be one that is not adversely affected physically or chemically by the service conditions.

 The following factors dictate the proper selection of gaskets.